maniaplanet/documentation/11.title-pack/02.xml-description/docs.md

 TBD.

-Most of those are used to force values. for instance, if you leave the `mode name=""` empty, the user will be able to choose any mode among the files provided by the title or that he has on his hardrive.
+Most of those are used to force values. for instance, if you leave the `mode name=""` empty, the user will be able to choose any mode among the files provided by the title or that they have on their hardrive.

 The `mod` will be used on all the maps that haven't any specific mod.